 We’ve shared some of the disability travel tips we’ve learned from traveling with our young niece who is on the spectrum and needs some extra help to feel comfortable at theme parks and hotels.
-We’ve also had some froggy friends with autism join us on visits and offer some pointers on navigating the parks.
-While some information remains the same (such as using Disney World’s Disability Access Service), adults have different needs from smaller kids.
-In this post, we're providing tips for traveling to the theme parks with an adult with autism.
+We’ve also had some adult froggy friends with autism join us on visits and offer some pointers on navigating the parks.
+While some information remains the same (such as using the Disability Access Service at Disney World or Disneyland), adults have different needs from smaller kids.
+In this post, we're providing tips for traveling to theme parks with an adult with autism.

 Traveling to the Theme Parks with an Adult with Autism